Luna G3 CPAP Review: Data Access Guide

 For most users evaluating their therapy, AHI, leak, and pressure are the primary metrics.
 All three devices provide those.
 The Luna G3 is a capable AutoCPAP machine, and CPAP Clarity gives you access to every data channel the firmware exposes.

 The Luna G3 is also closely related to the BMC G3 A20, which uses older firmware and is supported through CPAP Clarity's existing BMC parser.
 If you are unsure which device you have, check the firmware version in your machine's settings menu or on the label on the bottom of the unit.
+For a broader comparison including Lowenstein Prisma Smart and Philips, see our CPAP machine comparison.

 When to Talk to Your Doctor